Constitution Day (Denmark)

 Though it has never been an official national holiday, Constitution Day was a half-day off work from 1891 until 1975.
-Since then, collective labor agreements have usually given workers a half-day or the whole day off on Constitution Day.
-Stores with an annual turnover of at most 34.9 million kroner can stay open on Constitution Day, but all other stores must keep closed.
+Since then, collective labour agreements have usually given workers a half-day or the whole day off on Constitution Day.
+Stores with an annual turnover of at most 43.4 million kroner can stay open on Constitution Day, but most stores must keep closed.

-The day is widely celebrated throughout Denmark with church congregations, associations and political organizations meeting for what are essentially "secular services".
+The day is widely celebrated throughout Denmark with church congregations, associations and political organisations meeting for what are essentially "secular services".
 These services include the raising of the Dannebrog (the Danish flag), a short speech by a local politician or celebrity, and collective singing (fællessang).

 The date

 Following the Danish Constituent Assembly of 1848 and 1849, the first constitution (which established Denmark as a constitutional monarchy) was signed by King Frederick VII on 5 June 1849.
 The constitution was completely rewritten in 1866, 1915 (when women's suffrage was introduced), and most recently in 1953, the latter two rewritings also on 5 June.

 5 June is also Father's Day in Denmark.
-It was introduced in 1935, and until 1956 it fell on the second Sunday of November.
+It was introduced in 1935, and until 1956 it fell on the second Sunday of November, placing it at the opposite end of the year from Mother's Day on the second Sunday in May.
 Father's Day was later moved to its current date since Constitution Day was a half-day off work.